srcset and sizes attribute

 If you want art direction, the solution is to use the

-<picture>
+<picture> element.

-the width of the image element on the page is
+When srcset is used with sizes the width of the image element on the page is

-matches, the image will be 600 CSS pixels wide.
+entry (min-width: 600px) 600px matches, the image will be 600 CSS pixels wide.
 Note this will

 apply regardless of the actual size of the source image, as the browser essentially trusts you've given it

-attribute, so won't override that even if the actual image has a
+correct information in the sizes attribute, so won't override that even if the actual image has a

 different size, it essentially replaces the intrinsic dimensions of the image.

-Above is an example image using srcset
+Above is an example image using srcset and sizes.
+Described here are the steps taken

 by the browser to work out the final image to display, in this example for an iPhone 11 in portrait orientation.

-that matches:
+sizes that matches:

-list from the top, the first condition to match is
+sizes list from the top, the first condition to match is

-min-width: 300px
+min-width: 300px.

-which is the desired width
+300px which is the desired width

 of the image in CSS pixels.

-that matches:
+srcset that matches:

-attribute is then consulted to find the closest matching image.
+srcset attribute is then consulted to find the closest matching image.
 In this case

-there is a width descriptor of 600w
+there is a width descriptor of 600w which matches 600px

 exactly.
-This results in the corresponding 600x600.png
+This results in the corresponding 600x600.png image being

 chosen.